Owen Hart: The Black Hart; Nation of Domination (1997–1998)

-Teaming with Jeff Jarrett; the Blue Blazer (1998–1999)
+Teaming with Jeff Jarrett; return of the Blue Blazer (1998–1999)

-Hart remained with the Nation throughout the year until the stable slowly dissolved.
-After SummerSlam, he teamed with Jeff Jarrett.
+In late-1998, Hart formed an alliance with Jeff Jarrett.
 Hart and Jarrett had Jarrett's manager Debra in their corner.
 During this time a storyline was proposed that Hart was supposed to have an on-screen affair with Debra, something which Owen turned down.

 After a match in which Hart "accidentally injured" Dan Severn, Hart seemingly quit the WWF.
 Playing off the legitimate injury Hart had inflicted on Austin the year before, the angle blurred the lines between reality and "storyline."
 Yet as soon as Hart "quit," the Blue Blazer appeared in the WWF claiming to in no way be Hart despite it being very obvious who was under the mask.
 Unlike the first run of the character, the Blazer was now an overbearing, self-righteous heel who treated the edgy Attitude Era WWF with disdain.
 Hart and Jarrett ended up making the storyline comical.
 To prove that Hart was not the Blazer, he showed up beside the Blue Blazer, who was a masked Jarrett.
 In a later attempt to prove that neither Hart or Jarrett was the Blazer, they both appeared next to a man in the Blue Blazer mask; however, it was obvious that a black man was under the mask (Hart's former tag team partner Koko B. Ware).
-On January 25, 1999, in the midst of the Blue Blazer angle Hart and Jarrett defeated Ken Shamrock and The Big Boss Man for the WWF Tag Team Championship.
+On January 25, 1999, in the midst of the Blue Blazer angle Hart and Jarrett defeated Ken Shamrock and the Big Boss Man for the WWF Tag Team Championship.
 The pair successfully defended the belts against Test and D'Lo Brown at WrestleMania XV.
 They lost the titles to the team of Kane and X-Pac on the (pre-taped) episode of Raw that aired on April 5, 1999.
 Afterwards, Hart and Jarrett continued to team together well into May 1999.
 That same month, Hart began a feud with The Godfather for the Intercontinental Championship, which was scheduled for Over the Edge.